Canberra White Eagles FC: 2004 – Today

-In 2004 the team produced the best season ever as they completed the season undefeated, winning both the League title and the Grand Final and thus finally gaining promotion to the Premier League.
+In 2004 the team produced the best season ever as they completed the Division 1 season undefeated, winning both the League title and the Grand Final and thus finally gaining promotion to the Premier League.

 Life in the Premier League was always going to be a challenge but not one that the Club was afraid of.
 In the first year of Premier League football the club surprised many of the well established teams throughout the season.
 The team finished only a few points away from the top four.

 The second season (2006) was strangely, a greater challenge than the first.
 Several experienced players left the club as they pursued other personal challenges.
 These players were difficult to replace, particularly for the defence.
 The club also had to allow for players under the age of 20 as per regulations, so the Premier League team was significantly more inexperienced than the team from the previous season.
 The team struggled but the season was extremely valuable for the next generation of players.

 During 2006 Capital Football undertook a review of the Premier League with a view to restructuring the competition.
 The competition was dissolved so no clubs remained part of the Premier League.
 All the Premier League clubs and some Division 1 clubs were invited to apply for the new competition.
 For clubs to do so they were required to submit a 3-year Business Plan outlining for financial administration and technical development of players.

 Unfortunately the Premier League experience ends there as Capital Football moved the goal posts, again.
 The White Eagles were unsuccessful in retaining their position for the premier league as the Club did not have a sufficient junior base which was one of the requirements that Capital Football initiated.

 Club officials quickly moved to rectify the issue by forming a relationship with a junior club.
 An appeal was submitted to Capital Football addressing the issue but Capital Football, despite acknowledging that the issue had been addressed successfully, still denied the club a place in the Premier League and suggested that the clubs maintain their relationship and be prepared to apply for the Premier League in the future.
+Due to eligibility issues at the time, the club was placed back into the second tier.

 Regardless of the setback of Premier League non-acceptance the Club fought on and produced another successful season by winning the 2007 Division 1 Championship, the club's 3rd Championship in 5 years.

 The team repeated the feat the following season in 2008 winning yet another all-to-familiar State League 1 title.

 They were also Minor Premiers in 2009 where they lost to Cooma in the final and in 2010 before losing the Grand Final to Queanbeyan FC 1–0.